 - Absorption industrial chillers that absorb the gas coolant and recycle the diluted solution through a heat exchange.

-An industrial chiller transfers heat away from the source of overheating by utilizing a water (or water/glycerol) solution.
+An industrial chiller works by transferring heat away from overheated equipment using a water (or water/glycerol) solution.
 Thanks to the three naturally occurring principles, the heat can be transferred back and forth to the chiller.

 Most industrial chillers also use a pump system and liquid reservoir to circulate the liquids and gases to/from the chiller.
 In essence, then, the heat is transferred away from the machinery and becomes cool due to the cooling temperature of the water or water/glycerol solution.